 Pivot Adventure Solution: Enrollment and Strength-based Approach: The key to learning is enrollment.
 When we are enrolled in the journey, then we are opening the door of the possibility of change.
-That's is why everyone applies to get in, even the students.
+That's is why everyone applies to get in.
 Pivot Adventure is a voluntary experience.
 We don't diagnose to make a profit.
-Every passing moment is a chance for students to turn it around.
+At Pivot Adventure, we believe every passing moment is a chance for students to turn it around.
 One bad chapter doesn't mean the story is over.
 We don't care about your resume or the choices that have lead participants here.
 What we care about is where you are going.

 Therapy is expensive

 Insurances do not cover mental health.
 The typical therapy session runs $100-$200 per 50-minute session.
 After that, the options available begin to dwindle while prices skyrocket.
 The typical wilderness therapy or residential treatment program costs over $50,000 (over $500 per day) for 3 months of work.
 Access is a problem.